School Scholarships available for students in US & Canada:

 sophomore and junior students, and hardly anyone applies for these.

-Thus, start early, and increase your chances.
+Thus, start early, and increase your chances browsing through the scholarships offered on our pages.

 Though most scholarships listed on